Latin American Studies

 J. Crumbaugh

-Advisory: The course is geared toward both first-year students with minimal experience with philosophy and other students who have an interest in critical theory.
+Advisory: The course is geared toward both first-year students with minimal experience with Philosophy and other students who have an interest in critical theory.

 LATAM-295 Independent Study